draliceviolett/Scriptor-Jekyll-Theme/_posts/2023-10-06-blog-tour-song-of-the-sun-god.md

 date: 2023-10-06
 layout: post
 title: "Blog tour: Song of the Sun God by Shankari Chandran"
-excerpt: "<cite>Song of the Sun God</cite> is a fascinating and tender family saga that's written beautifully and unflinchingly."
+excerpt: "<cite>Song of the Sun God</cite> is a fascinating, tender, and humorous family saga."
 featured-image: /images/song-of-the-sun-god.jpg
 ---